KonstantinKai/meta-injector/packages/meta-injector/README.md

 <!-- TODO: review -->

 Have a centralized place for application services.
 No need to specify type of service implicitly, your service type holds `meta` descriptor.
 Since typescript `import type` feature was released and combining it with async `import()` feature of ES specification I decide to create dependency injection solution for projects I'm working with.
 For large application final code bundle size plays an important role.
-Less code faster start. `React` with `MobX` is my primary UI tools
+Less code faster start.

 ## Installation